1vke/1vke.github.io/content/projects/bsu-bus-tracker/post.md

 We needed a solution that was lightweight, maintainable, and cost-effective.

 *   **Preact:** I chose Preact for its tiny footprint.
 It integrates seamlessly into the existing app while allowing us to use the React ecosystem our team is already comfortable with.
 *   **MapLibre & Protomaps:** To avoid the high costs of commercial mapping APIs, we leveraged Protomaps with MapLibre.
 We host a specific PMTiles archive of the campus area on an AWS S3 bucket, giving us a robust, self-contained vector mapping solution.
+Utilizing Protomaps also meant we didn't have to make a map style, as it comes with some great out of the box styling!
 *   **Data Pipeline:** We used the Open Source Routing Machine (OSRM) to generate precise route geometries from our bus stops, storing everything in GeoJSON for easy consumption.

 ## Engineering Challenges